PLEASE NOTE: THE LIBRARY IS NOT ACCEPTING DONATIONS AT THIS TIME.

-Although the building itself is still closed, access to online and digital resources remain available.
+Although the building itself is open only by appointment, access to online and digital resources remain available.
 Each day, we continue to update and increase the material we offer remotely – virtual tours, children’s programming, reader recommendations and more are just a click away.
-We have added many links to websites for children, teens and adults, and staff are available to answer your questions and concerns via email between the hours of 9:00 A.M. and 5:00 P.M., Monday through Friday.
+We have added many links to websites for children, teens and adults, and staff are available to answer your questions and concerns via email between the hours of 9:00 A.M. and 5:00 P.M., Monday thru Friday.

 WI-FI is available from the parking lot and surrounding grounds – no password is required.

 Please check our website or Facebook page frequently for updates as more information becomes available.

 Join us via Zoom on Wednesday, April 21st at 6:30 PM to discuss this month’s selection, “Browse: The World in Bookshops” by Henry Hitchings (Editor).
 Use the following link to be a part of the conversation: